HugoDF/vagrant-express-mysql-starter/README.md

 You should now be able to access `http://192.168.10.11/` and see `Welcome to express-mysql-starter`.

-Add `192.168.10.11 express-starter.local` to be able to access the app at `http://express-start.local`.
+Add `192.168.10.11 express-starter.local` to `/etc/hosts` to be able to access the app at `http://express-start.local`.

 Next we need to set up the database: